pe-st/wildfly-mp-reactive-messaging/README.md

       * Once logged select the project you wish to use by running `oc project <project name>`.
 To find the name of the project to use, run the following command and choose the one ending with '-dev': `oc get projects`.
 If you started your OpenShift sandbox for the first time, it might take a few minutes until it is available

-## Starting a Kafka instance in RHOSAK
+## Configuring a Kafka instance in RHOSAK

 These instructions were done with version 0.49.0 of the `rhoas` CLI.
 Since it is under development, the instructions might change subtly.
 The main steps are: